-Reasons for a warning card
+Reasons for a warning card - Low level negative behaviour

-- Calling out
+Calling out

-- Noise that is inappropriate to the task
+- Noise that is inappropriate to the task.

-- Not walking silently around the school.
+- Not walking sensibly around the school.

 - Swinging on a chair.

-- Not standing still when the bell goes/running to line.
+- Not standing still when the bell goes.

 - Wasting own or others time/not focusing on work.